Student & Alumni

 Preparing for Interviews

 The Career and Disability Services office is available, by appointment, to provide practice interviews with debriefing and interview tips.
-In addition, the Career and Disability Services Coordinator can assist in resume writing, whether this is the first resume a student has ever written or simply an update to reflect current education and experience.
+Whether interviewing for a job, scholarship, or organization the Career and Disability Services Coordinator can give you tips on preparing and completing the interview process.

 Annual Career Fairs